Ignoring these actions now could leave you helpless when you need care the most, and your kids won’t step up.

 1. Don’t Wait for a Crisis to Get Your Finances in Order

-Managing finances can easily fall into the “someday” category, but waiting until something goes wrong leaves you incredibly vulnerable, as mentioned by authors at The Funding Family.
+Managing finances can easily fall into the “someday” category, but waiting until something goes wrong leaves you incredibly vulnerable.
 Emergencies rarely give warnings, and scrambling for money when you’re already stressed or sick is a nightmare scenario.
 Start by assessing your full financial picture—bank accounts, retirement savings, debts, and any benefits you might have.
 Build an emergency fund specifically for unexpected health events, and consider connecting with a financial planner who can guide you through potential pitfalls you haven’t even thought of yet.

 2. Make Sure Your Will and Legal Documents Are Rock-Solid

-It’s easy to think wills are just about divvying up belongings after death, but in truth, they’re a vital part of protecting yourself while you’re still alive, according to writers at Elder Protection Center.
+It’s easy to think wills are just about divvying up belongings after death, but in truth, they’re a vital part of protecting yourself while you’re still alive.
 Having a clear, updated will ensures that your wishes are respected, and it spares your loved ones from guesswork during already difficult times.
 Beyond a basic will, you should also establish a power of attorney for finances and healthcare—people you trust to act on your behalf if you become unable to make decisions.

 3. Find a Health Insurance Plan That Covers More Than the Basics